 When small businesses initially submit an application for 8(a) certification, they are denied 38% of the time.
-60% of those companies are denied the second time around after submitting their request for reconsideration.
+60% of those companies are denied the second time around after submitting their application for reconsideration requests.
 This is because the company still does not know what the SBA is really looking for.

-When the SBA makes an initial determination that your 8(a) application has insufficient information or fails to pass the legal standard for admission into the 8a Program, SBA regulations allow to you to submit a Request for Reconsideration under 13 CFR 124.205.
+When the SBA makes an initial determination that your 8(a) application has insufficient information or fails to pass the legal standard for admission into the 8a Program, SBA regulations allow to you to submit a Reconsideration Request under 13 CFR 124.205.

-You should submit the request for reconsideration within 45 days.
-However, a substantial amount of companies to get 8a certified after submitting their request for reconsideration.
+You should submit the SBA 8a Letter of Reconsideration letter within 45 days.
+However, a substantial amount of companies to get 8a certified after submitting their requests.

-At Watson & Associates, LLC, our SBA 8(a) Program attorneys understand the various legal issues that surface during the 8a certification process.
-Our 8a request for reconsideration attorneys frequently help small businesses to guide the SBA to the serious issues that warrant reconsideration.
+At Watson & Associates, LLC, our SBA 8(a) Program attorneys understand the various legal issues that surface during the 8a certification process under 13 CFR 124.205 .
+Our 8a request for reconsideration attorneys frequently help small businesses to guide the SBA to the serious issues that warrant an application for reconsideration.
 We can help you by:

 - Overcoming each reason given by the SBA for the rejection;